rid00z/FreshMvvm/README.md

 This Framework, while simple, is also powerful and uses a Convention over Configuration style.

-*Note* Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages
+> *Note* Different to standard naming conventions, FreshMvvm uses Page and PageModel instead of View and ViewModel, this is inline with Xamarin.Forms using Pages.

 * A Page must have a corresponding PageModel, with naming important so a QuotePageModel must have a QuotePage The BindingContext on the page will be automatically set with the Model
 * A PageModel can have a Init method that takes a object